-For Stage 3 exposures in excess of the quantitative thresholds, the ECLs are determined on an individual basis by means of a discounted cash flows analysis.
+For Stage 3 exposures in excess of specific thresholds, expected credit losses are determined on an individual basis by means of a discounted cash flows analysis.
 The process involves subjectivity and reliance on a number of significant assumptions, including those in respect of the expected proceeds from the sale of the related collateral and minimum period for collateral disposal.

-In the wake of the above factors, coupled with the significantly higher estimation uncertainty stemming from the impact of the COVID-19 global pandemic on multiple sectors of the economy, we considered expected credit losses to be associated with a significant risk of material misstatement in the consolidated financial statements.

-Therefore, the area required our increased attention in the audit and as such was determined to be a key audit matter.
+Given the above factors and complexities, we considered impairment of loans and advances to be associated with a significant risk of material misstatement in the financial statements, which required our increased attention in the audit and as such was determined to be a key audit matter. controls over the approval, recording and monitoring of loans, including, but not limited to, the controls relating to the appropriateness of the classification of exposures into performing and nonperforming, calculation of days past due, stage allocation and calculation of the ECL;

-- Testing the design, implementation and operating effectiveness of selected controls over the approval, recording and monitoring of loans, including, but not limited to, the controls relating to the appropriateness of the classification of exposures into performing and nonperforming, calculation of days past due, stage allocation and calculation of the ECL; - For a sample of exposures, critically assessing, by reference to the underlying documentation (updated financial indicators, repayment pattern, default events, forborne status) and through inquiry with the loan officers and credit risk management personnel, the existence of any triggers for classification to Stage 2 or Stage 3; - Obtaining the Bank's macroeconomic forecasts and challenging the forwardlooking information and macroeconomic scenarios used in the calculation of the ECLs, by reference to publicly available market information, among other things; - Challenging the collective PD and LGD parameters for the Bank's portfolios, including testing the relevance and reliability of underlying historical data used in the Bank's process of calculating the above parameters; - For a sample of the loans in Stage 3, challenging key assumptions applied in the Management Board's estimates of future cash flows used in the impairment calculation, including the realizable amounts of related collateral; - Recalculating the expected credit losses as of 31 December 2021 based on the Bank's ECL models; - Examining whether the Bank's ECL disclosures in the consolidated financial statements appropriately include and describe the relevant quantitative and qualitative information required by the applicable financial reporting framework
+- For a sample of loans, critically assessing, by reference to the underlying loan documentation (updated financial indicators, repayment pattern, default events, forborne status) and through inquiry with the loan officers and credit risk management personnel, the existence of any triggers for classification to Stage 2 or Stage 3 as at 31 December 2022;

+For ECLs estimated on a collective basis:

+Obtaining the Bank's relevant macroeconomic forecasts and critically assessing the forward-looking information and macroeconomic scenarios used in the calculation of the ECL, by means of corroborating inquiries of the Management Board and inspecting publicly available information;

+- Challenging the collective PD, LGD and EAD parameters for a sample of the Bank's portfolios, by reference to, among other things, our own analysis of the Bank's data on past default occurrence, realized losses on those defaults, contractual cash flows and contractual lifetime;

+Testing post-model related adjustments to reflect the current market volatility not reflected in the original ECL models.
+As part of the procedure, we evaluated the data, assumptions and methods used in calculating the adjustments;

+Recalculating the expected credit losses as of 31 December 2022 based on the Bank's ECL model for the entire Bank's portfolio;

+For ECLs estimated on an individual basis:

+- For those loans where triggers for classification in Stage 3 were identified, challenging key assumptions applied in the Management Board's estimates of future cash flows in the impairment calculation, including time to sell and any realizable value of the collateral, by reference to the underlying collateral agreements and appraisals, whose relevance and reliability we independently assessed;

+For loan exposures in totality:

+Examining whether the Bank's ECLrelated disclosures in the separate financial statements appropriately address the relevant quantitative and qualitative requirements of the applicable financial reporting framework.

-Information Other than the Consolidated Financial Statements and Auditors' Report Thereon
+Information Other than the Separate Financial Statements and Auditors' Report Thereon

 Management is responsible for the other information.
-The other information comprises the consolidated annual activity report and the consolidated corporate governance declaration, prepared by management in accordance with Chapter Seven of the Accountancy Act, but does not include the consolidated financial statements and our auditors' report thereon.
+The other information comprises the separate annual activity report and the separate corporate governance declaration, prepared by management in accordance with Chapter Seven of the Accountancy Act, but does not include the separate financial statements and our auditors' report thereon.

-Our opinion on the consolidated financial statements does not cover the other information and, except to the extent otherwise explicitly stated in our report we do not express any form of assurance conclusion thereon.
+Our opinion on the separate financial statements does not cover the other information and, except to the extent otherwise explicitly stated in our report we do not express any form of assurance conclusion thereon.